Fiat 124 Sport Spider: Development

 The Fiat 124 Sport Spider was designed by Pininfarina and styled in-house by Tom Tjaarda.
 The 124 Sport Spider, 124 Sport Coupé and 124 sedan share much of their running gear, and in the case of the coupé, platforms.
-The Sports Spider uses a shorter platform along with a shorter wheelbase, and in contrast to the Pininfarina-styled and manufactured spider, Fiat designed and manufactured the coupé in-house.
+The Sports Spider uses a shorter platform and a shorter wheelbase, and, unlike the Pininfarina-styled and manufactured spider, Fiat designed and manufactured the coupé in-house.

 The succession of build series of the 124 were designated internally as AS, BS, BS1, CS, and CSA.
 AS models had a torque tube transmitting power to the rear wheels; this crack-prone design was replaced by a trailing-arm rear axle with the second series (BS) during 1969, which was manufactured alongside the AS for the first six months of 1970.
 The early AS cars also have smaller taillights, while the BS received a mesh grille and black-rimmed gauges inside.
 In July 1970, the 1.6-liter BS1 appeared; this model is recognizable by its twin humps on the bonnet and bumper overriders.
 The CS series Spider arrived during 1972.
 Also in 1972, a sports version of the Spider debuted, required for type-approval of its rally version, and was marketed as 124 CSA (C-Spider-Abarth).
 The vehicle has a capacity of 128 hp-metric.
-In three years, Fiat manufactured less than 1000 CSA models, which were intended for sale to individual clients.
+In three years, Fiat manufactured fewer than 1000 CSA models, which were intended for sale to individual clients.

 The car was manufactured by Fiat (with a Pininfarina body) in Turin until October 1981, when Pininfarina took over manufacture in their San Giorgio Canavese plant.
 Serial numbers started over from zero, while the 11th digit in the vehicle identification number was switched from an 8 to a 5.
 The Fiat Spider 2000 ended manufacture in July 1982, and after the Italian summer holidays, production of Pininfarina-badged cars commenced in its place.